Anonymous1409/Embedded_Linux/README.md

 Linux Device Driver
 1. Writing a basic driver and loading/unloading in kernel

-Linux version: 6.8.0-60-generic |
-gcc version: gcc-12 (Ubuntu 12.3.0-1ubuntu1~22.04) 12.3.0

-C_C++_Concepts
-1. Compiling multiple files using Makefile
-2. Threading and Synchronization concepts

-Linux Device Driver
-1. Writing a basic driver and loading/unloading in kernel

 MASKS - Mini Audio Streaming Kernel Stack
-Audio capture and streaming system
+A audio capture and streaming system